actions-marketplace-validations/Pinghigh_pkgbuild-action/README.md

-# 加入了 Archlinuxcn(xtom aliyun) CachyOS 源
 # pkgbuild-action
 GitHub action to build and check a PKGBUILD package

-Replace makepkg with paru by Pinghigh
+Replace makepkg with paru (then you can add AUR dependences easily) and add cachyos, archlinuxcn software repo by Pinghigh.

 ## Features
 * Builds package(s) with paru